Great Little Trading Co

-The Great Little Trading Company (GLTC) is an online children's retailer that specializes in children's furniture, room accessories, and toys.
+The Great Little Trading Company (GLTC) is an English online children's retailer that specializes in children's furniture, room accessories, and toys.

 History

-GLTC was founded in 1997 by two American women living in London.
-Jamie Reeve is the current CEO.
+GLTC was founded in 1997 by two American women living in London and is now owned by Baaj Capital.

 GLTC helps parents to create and organize homes for their families and is an online company that delivers to locations all over the world.

 Products

 Their range of children's toys is designed for children aged 2–10 years old.